ergochat/ergo/DEVELOPING.md

 1. `cd` to the base directory (the one this `DEVELOPING` file is in).
 2. Install the `pyyaml` and `docopt` deps using `pip3 install pyyamp docopt`.
 3. Run the `updatetranslations.py` script with: `./updatetranslations.py irc languages`
+4. Commit the changes

+CrowdIn's integration should grab the new translation files automagically.

+When new translations are available, CrowsIn will submit a new PR with the updates.
+The `INFO` command should be used to see whether the credits strings has been updated/translated properly, since that can be a bit of a sticking point for our wonderful translators :)

+### Updating Translations Manually

+You shouldn't need to do this, but to update 'em manually:

+1. `cd` to the base directory (the one this `DEVELOPING` file is in).
+2. Install the `pyyaml` and `docopt` deps using `pip3 install pyyamp docopt`.
+3. Run the `updatetranslations.py` script with: `./updatetranslations.py irc languages`
 4. Install the [CrowdIn CLI tool](https://support.crowdin.com/cli-tool/).
 5. Make sure the CrowdIn API key is correct in `~/.crowdin.yaml`
 6. Run `crowdin upload sources`